Maximising Your Knowledge Base: Essential Tips and Best Practices

 Knowing the knowledge base best practices allows you to create a user-friendly information repository that proves useful for your employees as well as your customers.
 These are some tips that you cannot ignore:

 • Incorporating Good Backlinks: Customers go through the content that you offer on your website.
 Besides being SEO optimized for better discoverability, these articles should have backlinks redirecting customers to more useful resources.
 It is especially useful when the customer makes a related search that yields an article that does not directly offer a solution.
+This builds a network of knowledge that strengthens customer retention and trust.

 • Optimising Multimedia Usage: The traffic directed towards your website might not be comfortable reading through chunks of text.
 Furthermore, it is difficult to express certain information through text.
 Therefore, short animated videos and tutorials improve the quality of your knowledge base.
 Structure best practices in a manner that makes it easy for you to implement and optimise your content.
+Use short explainer videos, visual diagrams or GIF-based tutorials to simplify complex instructions.

 • Aligning Knowledge Base with Business Goals: Ultimately, the external knowledge base is for providing support to the customer, enhancing customer satisfaction, and roping in more customers.
-Therefore, the knowledge base should be designed for sales, with call-to-action buttons on every page offering issue resolution.
+Therefore, the knowledge base should be designed for sales, with contextcual CTA buttons on every page offering issue resolution.
 Thus, you can also drive sales from the resource pages themselves and generate revenue.

 • Fostering a Culture of Collaboration: It is a given fact that experienced employees who have seen the initial days of your business have considerable knowledge of what works for your business.
 Therefore, you must engage such seasoned employees to take part in the designing of knowledge base resource pages and even structuring the content in a user-friendly way.